 go build without arguments, Go will look for the file containing the main() function and main package.
 That file’s name will also be used for the output filename.
 So in our case,

 go get command to download external modules as well.

 Let’s conclude this article by using

-go get to fetch an external module and use it in our own module.
+go get to fetch an external module and using it in our module.

 TO BE CONTINUED